 Francesco Apreda was born in Naples on January 18, 1974.
 His passion for cooking became evident as early as 14 years old, at first with pastry making but soon after encompassing all levels, leading him to make it his life.

-He earns his qualification as Chef through the diploma of Hotel Activities at the I.P.S.S.A.R. school of Formia.
-After various summer work experiences in 4-star hotels in Italy, he finishes his studies and at the age of 19 goes to live in Rome, where he begins working at the Hassler Roma as Commis.
-After only one year at the historic hotel at the top of the Spanish Steps, he becomes Chef de Partie.
+He earned his qualification as Chef through the diploma of Hotel Activities at the I.P.S.S.A.R. school of Formia.
+After various summer work experiences in 4-star hotels in Italy, he finished his studies and at the age of 19 went to live in Rome, where he began working at the Hassler Roma as Commis.
+After only one year at the historic hotel at the top of the Spanish Steps, he became Chef de Partie.

 While in London, Francesco Apreda meets his old school friend, Maurizio Morelli, one of the best-known Italian Chefs in London.
 Morelli is an important figure for Francesco from a professional point of view, and one from who Francesco learns about a new way of conceiving his dishes: a creative cuisine that nonetheless never loses sight of the traditional basics.